Dmitriy-10SA/Dmitriy-10SA/README.md

 ## :man_technologist: About Me:

-### Android developer.
-Interested in machine learning.
+### Interested in machine learning.
 Always strive to improve my knowledge and skills.
 ### In addition to work, I am passionate about investing and sports, which help me maintain a healthy work-life balance and stay as productive as possible.
 ### Here, I share my projects, solutions, and ideas that could be valuable not only for other developers but also for those interested in technology and programming in general.